PolinaPavlovich/CONCLUS/README.md

 install_github("PolinaPavlovich/CONCLUS")
 library(conclus)

+Note: if you install conclus on a local Linux machine you might need to install rJava.
+A simple instruction how to do it you can find here https://www.r-bloggers.com/installing-rjava-on-ubuntu/.

 ## Introduction
 CONCLUS is a tool for robust clustering and positive marker features selection.
 The motivation was to create a user-friendly tool for single-cell RNA sequencing (scRNA-seq) data which can distinguish not only cell types